deblockt/hass-proscenic-790T-vacuum/README.md

 The camera entity will be automaticaly added.
 The proscenic cloud is used to generate the map.

+> ⚠️ 🚨: updating to 0.0.10 you should remove the integration and re-add it using cloud configuration to keep the map generation working

 ## Available attributes

 Theses attributes are available to be displayed on lovelace-ui: